Truganini: Extinction myth

-In 2009, a group of Aboriginal Tasmanians protested at Sotheby's against the sale of copies of Benjamin Law's 1835 busts of Truganini and Woureddy.
-They were ultimately successful in having the sale cancelled after asserting that the community should be given the right to control how depictions of their ancestors could be used and put on display.
-The protest became a flashpoint in debates about Aboriginal rights, with some conservative writers using the saga to condemn the radicalism of the "ultra-left Aboriginal fringe".
-The art historian David Hansen wrote an essay on the debate titled Seeing Truganini, in which he made a more measured argument that it was wrong to give contemporary Aboriginal communities the final say over representations of Aboriginal history.
+In 2009 a group of Aboriginal Tasmanians protested at Sotheby's against the sale of copies of Benjamin Law's 1835 busts of Truganini and Woureddy.
+They were ultimately successful in having the sale cancelled after arguing that the community should be given the right to control how depictions of their ancestors could be used and put on display.
+The protest became a flashpoint in debates about Aboriginal rights, with some conservative writers using the saga to condemn what one of them described as the radicalism of the "ultra-left Aboriginal fringe".
+The art historian David Hansen wrote an essay on the debate titled Seeing Truganini, in which he argued that it was wrong to give contemporary Aboriginal communities the final say over artistic representations of Aboriginal history.